-Born in 1951, Rebecca W. Rimel is the current President and Chief Executive Officer of the Pew Charitable Trusts (PCT).
+Born in 1951, Rebecca W. Rimel is the past President and Chief Executive Officer of the Pew Charitable Trusts (PCT).
+She was succeeded in that position on July 1, 2020 by Susan K. Urahn.
 She began her tenure with Pew in 1983 as its Health Program manager.
 Five years later she became Executive Director and thereafter ascended to her current position when her mentor, neurosurgeon Thomas W. Langfitt, retired in 1994.
 It was Langfitt who, in the late 1980s, changed the cultural and political direction of the foundation by transforming a wealthy but old-fashioned family philanthropy into his vision of a modern-day leftist foundation.
 Thus the originally publicity-shy, modestly religious, and staunchly rightwing PCT became an organization characterized by self-promoting corporate liberalism.
 Rebecca Rimel has carried on this political changeover with zeal.

 Rimel earned a bachelor’s degree from the University of Virginia School of Nursing in 1973 and an M.B.A. from James Madison University ten years later.
 She is a former emergency-room nurse and was an assistant professor in the Department of Neurosurgery at the University of Virginia Hospital from 1981 through 1983.